FrEaKmAn/kairosdb-rabbitmq/README.md

 Copy the files from dist/ to the KairosDB installation folder (if installed by dpkg it's /opt/kairosdb/):

-1. **/dist/conf/kairosdb-rabbitmq.conf** to **/opt/kairosdb/conf/kairosdb-rabbitmq.conf**
+1. **/dist/conf/kairosdb-rabbitmq.properties** to **/opt/kairosdb/conf/kairosdb-rabbitmq.properties**
 2. **/dist/lib/kairosdbdb-rabbitmq.jar** to **/opt/kairosdb/lib/kairosdbdb-rabbitmq.jar**
 3. **/dist/lib/rabbitmq-client.jar** to **/opt/kairosdb/lib/rabbitmq-client.jar** (This is the official RabbitMQ Java client.
 Latest version is 3.5.5)

 ## 2. Configuration ##

-Plugin has one configuration file **kairosdb-rabbitmq.conf**.
+Plugin has one configuration file **kairosdb-rabbitmq.properties**.
 There you can define different RabbitMQ parameters.

     kairosdb.plugin.rabbitmq.host = localhost
     kairosdb.plugin.rabbitmq.queue = kairosdb